 A person to whom application is made for the grant, issue, or renewal of a permit, approval, or authorisation may require the applicant to provide evidence of identity in a manner approved by the Commissioner.

-[Regulation 7B inserted in Gazette 6 Dec 1996 p.
-6799; amended in Gazette 6 Nov 2009 p.
+[Regulation 7B inserted: Gazette 6 Dec 1996 p.
+6799; amended: Gazette 6 Nov 2009 p.
 4419.]

 8. Licences and permits, issue of duplicates